Kerry Collins

-Kerry Michael Collins (born December 30, 1972) is an American former professional football player who was a quarterback in the National Football League (NFL) for 17 seasons.
+Kerry Michael Collins (born December 30, 1972) is an American former professional football quarterback who played in the National Football League (NFL) for 17 seasons.
 Collins was a member of six NFL teams, most notably the Carolina Panthers, New York Giants, and Tennessee Titans.
-He played college football at Penn State, where he won the Maxwell Award, Davey O'Brien Award, and Sammy Baugh Trophy as a senior.
+He played college football for the Penn State Nittany Lions, winning the Maxwell Award, Davey O'Brien Award, and Sammy Baugh Trophy in 1994.

-Selected by the Panthers fifth overall in the 1995 NFL Draft, Collins was the franchise's first draft selection.
-In his second season, he helped the Panthers become the youngest NFL expansion team to clinch their division and (along with the Jacksonville Jaguars) appear in a conference championship, also earning him Pro Bowl honors.
-Collins served as the Giants' starting quarterback from 1999 to 2003, leading them to a Super Bowl appearance in Super Bowl XXXV.
-Following a period of limited success, Collins earned a second Pro Bowl selection for helping the Titans obtain a league-best 13–3 record in 2008.
-He saw less playing time amid his final three years in the NFL, retiring after the 2011 season.
+Selected by the Panthers fifth overall in the 1995 NFL draft, Collins was the franchise's first draft selection.
+In his second season, he helped the Panthers become the youngest NFL expansion team to clinch their division and appear in a conference championship, also earning him Pro Bowl honors.
+Collins served as the Giants starting quarterback from 1999 to 2003, leading them to an appearance in Super Bowl XXXV.
+Following a period of limited success, Collins earned a second Pro Bowl selection after helping the Titans obtain a league-best 13–3 record in 2008.
+He saw less playing time in his final three years and retired after the 2011 season.
 Collins was inducted to the College Football Hall of Fame in 2018.

-Early years
+Early life

 Collins was born in Lebanon, Pennsylvania.
-He attended Lebanon High School, until 1987, when he transferred to Wilson High School in West Lawn, Pennsylvania, and played football, basketball, and baseball for the Wilson Bulldogs.
+He attended Lebanon High School, until 1987, and then transferred to Wilson High School in West Lawn, Pennsylvania, where he played football, basketball, and baseball.